ENFP - Engineering, Fire Protection

 Restriction: Permission of ENGR-Fire Protection Engineering department.

-ENFP627 Smoke Detection and Management (3 Credits)
+ENFP627 Advanced Smoke Management and Fire Alarm Systems (3 Credits)

 Analysis of hazard smoke.
 Response analysis of smoke detectors based on characteristics of detectors and properties of smoke.
 Performance characteristics and limitations of smoke management systems.
 Capabilities and limitations of analytical design aids.

-Prerequisite: ENFP300.
 Jointly offered with: ENFP440.

 ENFP629 Selected Topics (3-6 Credits)